MateusLima2801/ObjectTracking_DepthReinforcement/README.md

 - abolish weights, use only activation binary complements (DONE)
 - displacement doesn't work because we are trying to identificate a current bb with a previous one and the current doesn't have displacement to compare
 - dealing with distant objects overlapped too much: threshold IOU between object and frame and filtering by depth, basing the threshold in the detections of the frame
+- create a video from the annotations data to verify
+- use depth distribution in the object to analyse impact

 ## Occlusion